-• A question and answer session led by UBKA tutors for new/novice beekeepers gives you the chance to discuss your beekeeping experience.
-Ask the questions on the tip of your tongue!
+The “Beekeeping made simple” is for our new/novice beekeepers.
+A question and answer session led by UBKA tutors gives you a chance to discuss your beekeeping experience and ask all the questions you have.